 ITOCHU Group is subject to a number of diverse laws and regulations both domestically and overseas due to the vast array of products and services the Group provides.

-Also, ITOCHU cannot deny that unexpected, additional enactment or change in laws and regulations by legislative, judicial, and regulatory bodies are a possibility both domestically and overseas, and there are possibilities of major change in laws and regulations by political / economical changes.
+Also, the possibility of unexpected, additional enactment or changes in laws and regulations by both domestic / foreign legislative, judicial and regulatory bodies, and the possibility of major changes in laws and regulations by political / economical changes cannot be ruled out.
 Such occurrences could significantly affect the financial position and results of operations of ITOCHU Group.

 In ITOCHU Group, a code of conduct concerning the handling of information is enforced on all directors and employees and high priority is placed on maintaining a high information security level.
-ITOCHU Group has established and operates information systems to facilitate the sharing of information and to improve the efficiency of operations.
-In order to maintain a secure operation of its information systems, ITOCHU Group has established security guidelines and has developed crisis control measures considering cyber security risks.
+ITOCHU Group leveraged digitalization and data, took measures to build and operate information systems that promote information sharing and operational efficiency, and established and has been monitoring the compliance with security guidelines that take cybersecurity